ChihChengLiang/website/content/posts/2025-02-10_open_source.md

 ## Reflection so far

-Let's say a software is some instructions to carry computations from inputs to derive outputs.
+Let's say software is some instructions to carry computations from inputs to derive outputs.

 The good old software is almost equal to source code.
-The new software like AI is a perfect spagetti.
+The new software like AI is a perfect spaghetti.

 ### Old freedoms are too much to ask

 The freedoms to run, study, modify, and share assume these actions are cheap.

-It's cheap to compile a source code, to run on my device, to understand a programs behavior if I want to, to modify source code by using text editors, and to share with people with floppy disks.
+It's cheap to compile source code, to run on my device, to understand a program's behavior if I want to, to modify source code by using text editors, and to share with people with floppy disks.

 Cost changes with AI.

 - Some big models require beefy servers to run.
 Some are still fairly cheap to run on a personal device.
 - AI no longer has readable source code.
-Weights are unreadable but their behaviours are still somehow studiable with some interpretability techniques. [^io]
+Weights are unreadable but their behaviors are still somehow studiable with some interpretability techniques. [^io]
 - Modifying an AI is expensive.
 It usually takes millions of dollars to retrain, under the current technology.
-OSIAI requires the traning program and data information to be opened to make modification at least feasible.
+OSIAI requires the training program and data information to be opened to make modification at least feasible.
-- Sharing weights are not fundamentally too different from the traditional software.
-Sharing training data is difficult for privacy sensitive cases.
+- Sharing weights is not fundamentally too different from traditional software.
+Sharing training data is difficult for privacy-sensitive cases.
 Check this box if we don't include training data as part of the system.

-As new and old software have so much different cost properties, making the old freedom harder to enforce on the new one.
+As new and old software have such different cost properties, making the old freedom harder to enforce on the new one.

 ### Old freedoms are not enough

-Software Freedom was defined to be value neutral.
-It doesn't care about whether you use the software to do goods or evil.
+Software Freedom was defined to be value-neutral.
+It doesn't care about whether you use the software to do good or evil.
 The OSI definition has the "No Discrimination Against Persons or Groups" and "No Discrimination Against Fields of Endeavor" requirements.

-There was a famous case of JSON license "The Software should be used for Good, not Evil." and the story of JSLint author licensing to IBM to do the evil. [^evil] FSF considers that license non-free. [^fsf_json]
+There was a famous case of the JSON license "The Software should be used for Good, not Evil." and the story of JSLint author licensing to IBM to do the evil. [^evil] FSF considers that license non-free. [^fsf_json]

-In some sense there's a hidden trade off between freedom and software harms caused by bad use cases.
+In some sense, there's a hidden trade-off between freedom and software harms caused by bad use cases.
 How bad could it be if the software is used by a really bad party?
-It would be a great legal obstacle to use a software if an user has to consider the moral implications.
+It would be a great legal obstacle to use software if a user has to consider the moral implications.

-I think in the old software, the choise is easy.
+I think in the old software, the choice is easy.
 Freedom is more important than morality.

-With AI so powerful that might empower the adversaries to a overwhelming deal, it might motivate people to put ethical goals on top of freedom.
-The culture shift happened in Manhattan Project before, where scientists in the project stopped publishing scientific results in the open, to avoid the risk of aiding the enemy.
+With AI so powerful that it might empower adversaries to an overwhelming deal, it might motivate people to put ethical goals on top of freedom.
+The culture shift happened in the Manhattan Project before, where scientists in the project stopped publishing scientific results in the open, to avoid the risk of aiding the enemy.

-Survival of huamnity might outweight software freedom and commercial success.
+Survival of humanity might outweigh software freedom and commercial success.

 ## Conclusion

-The AI changed the nature of software, especially the source code part.
-We should either
+AI has changed the nature of software, especially the source code part.
+We should either:

-1. tailer a new type of freedom for the new Software
+1. Tailor a new type of freedom for the new software
-2. generalize the old freedom to fit wider cases
+2. Generalize the old freedom to fit wider cases

 [^freedom]: https://www.gnu.org/bulletins/bull1.txt
 [^modern_freedom]: https://www.gnu.org/philosophy/free-sw.en.html
 [^life_and_death]: As a friend of mine commented vividly, it's the life and death control [生殺与奪の権利](https://ja.wikipedia.org/wiki/%E7%94%9F%E6%AE%BA%E4%B8%8E%E5%A5%AA%E3%81%AE%E6%A8%A9%E5%88%A9).
-[^means_ends]: I remember a friends' discussion on "Why do we need decentralization?"
-If we double click the a mean to get an end, and keep double clicking that end, what would we get?
-Eventally we should get something that is both a mean and an end.
+[^means_ends]: I remember a friend's discussion on "Why do we need decentralization?"
+If we double click a mean to get an end, and keep double clicking that end, what would we get?
+Eventually, we should get something that is both a mean and an end.
 Does that motivate us not to double click on Decentralization and Software Freedoms?
 [^manifesto]: https://www.gnu.org/gnu/manifesto.html
 [^fsf_20yrs]: https://www.gnu.org/philosophy/use-free-software.html
 [^fsf_ai]: https://www.fsf.org/news/fsf-is-working-on-freedom-in-machine-learning-applications